Land High-Quality SEO Clients With This Cold Email Tactic

 2. Use a quality link prospecting tool to track down quality prospects

-(This step almost always proves to be the crucial one, yet far too many SEO agencies fail to spot its significance.)
+(This step almost always proves to be the crucial one, yet far too many SEO and marketing agencies fail to spot its significance.)

 Once you have the keywords you want to focus on, it is time to do something tangible with them.
 This is where link prospecting tools really shine.